sorbicacid/python-syntax/README.md

 # python-syntax
 python syntax

-basic python syntax and code block.
+basic python syntax and code block with basic functions. and more...